freedomotic/fd-developer-manual/docs/source/plugins/security.rst

 Freedomotic uses `Apache Shiro <https://shiro.apache.org/>`_, a Java security framework, to manage authentication and authorization.

-This tool is very flexible and offers many other features as cryptography and session management.
-Also it's very easy to configure and use.
+This tool is very flexible, and offers many other features as cryptography and session management.
+Also, it's very easy to configure and use.

 All the classes are accessible from `this folder <https://github.com/freedomotic/freedomotic/tree/master/framework/freedomotic-core/src/main/java/com/freedomotic/security>`_.